22/4/2022

 Emissions - different scopes

 To calculate the carbon footprint of one or more buildings, various definitions and measurement tools are in circulation.
 Very often, reference is made to the Greenhouse Gas Protocol (GHG Protocol), an international standard.
 The protocol maps both direct emissions - from the buildings and transportation of the company or organization itself - and indirect emissions at the beginning and end of the value chain.
-By using the Greenhouse Gas Protocol as a framework, Ingenium guarantees a standardized approach to efficiently and measurably address the issue of carbon neutral patrimony.
+By using the Greenhouse Gas Protocol as a framework, Ingenium ensures a standardized approach to efficiently and measurably address the issue of carbon neutral patrimony.

 Impairment